 “Good Stories Are A Mirror To Our Souls” – Raghu Ananthanarayanan

 (I met Raghu a couple of years ago when a group of like-minded consultants, facilitators and thought leaders had started an interesting experiment.
-We had been in touch off and on, thereafter.
+We had been in touch off and on, after that.
 Then came his book Leadership Dharma – Arjuna, The Timeless Metaphor.
 Raghu wanted me to meet him and his publisher to discuss possible ways to market the book.
 Those conversations drew me to take a closer look at Raghu and his body of incredible work.
-The interview that follows is about the unusual connection he makes between the characters in the Mahabharata and leadership coaching in today’s context.
-Right through you will see Raghu’s fascination with stories.
+The interview that follows is about the unique connection he makes between the characters in the Mahabharata and leadership coaching in today’s context.
+Right through you will see Raghu’s fascination with stories.)

 When did your love affair with Mahabharata start?